chuvpne/dada2-pipeline/README.md

 * The `barcode_to_sample.txt` file must contain two tab-delimited columns: the first for samples names and the second for samples barcodes as shown <a href="https://github.com/merenlab/illumina-utils/blob/master/examples/demultiplexing/barcode_to_sample.txt" target="_blank">here</a>.
 Avoid special characters.

-If multiple sequencing runs have to be analyzed together, create a directory for each run and place the respective FASTQ and `barcode_to_sample.txt` files inside.
+If multiple sequencing runs have to be analyzed together, create a directory for each run and place the respective FASTQ and `barcode_to_sample_[runNN].txt` files inside.

 ## Preparation